myltik/azure-docs.ru-ru/articles/storsimple/storsimple-manage-jobs-u2.md

 <properties
-   pageTitle="Просмотр заданий StorSimple и управление ими | Microsoft Azure" description="Описывает страницу заданий службы диспетчера StorSimple и способы ее использования для отслеживания недавних, текущих и запланированных заданий." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent, current, and scheduled backup jobs." services="storsimple" documentationCenter="NA" authors="alkohli"